Burials, Cremation and Disinterments

 The usual procedure in these situations is for the funeral director in the country where death has occurred, to entrust the body to a funeral director designated by the relatives of the deceased.

 The NZ funeral director needs to get the requirement details from the destination country.
 Sometimes the Medical Officer of Health is requested to provide additional certification relating to the deceased.

 Investigation of illegal burials

-Community and Public Health will undertake a full investigation in the facts surrounding an alleged or suspected unlawful burial, when advised.
-The findings of this investigation (including recommendations) will be reported to the Ministry of Health.
+Community and Public Health undertakes full investigations into the facts surrounding an alleged or suspected unlawful burial when advised.
+The findings of this investigation are reported to the Ministry of Health including any recommendations.

 Burials in special places